llaumgui/seedboxsync/docs/getting-started/configuration.md

 ### NAS / Local configuration

-Your NAS configuration is defined in the `local` and `pid` sections:
+Your NAS configuration is defined in the `local` section:

 ```yaml
 #